Everything You Need to Know About Gel-X ManicuresNovember 03, 2023

 Start by filing off any top coat and nail polish you have on the Gel-X extensions, as well as most of the Gel-X tip.
 If you have especially long extensions, you can cut them down first.

 Step 2: Soak the Nails

 “Take a cotton ball, soak in acetone, apply it on the nail and wrap in foil,” instructs Park.
 You’ll want to leave your nails soaking in their foil wraps for 10 to 15 minutes.
-This process may seem familiar to you as the process by which you soak off regular gel nail polish.
+This process may seem familiar to you, as it is the same process by which you soak off regular gel nail polish.

 Step 3: Unwrap and Gently Remove the Extensions